Coefficientwise Hankel-total positivity of the row-generating polynomials for the output matrices of certain production matrices: Introduction

-Total positivity of $\Gamma(\alpha)$ can characterize the P\'olya frequency of $\alpha$.
-It is called a {\it \textbf{P\'olya frequency}} sequence if its infinite Toeplitz matrix $\Gamma(\alpha)$ is totally positive.
-In classical analysis, one of important applications of the P\'olya frequency is to characterize real rootedness of polynomials and entire functions.
-For example, the fundamental representation theorem for P\'olya frequency sequences states that a sequence $a_0=1,a_1,a_2,\ldots$ of real numbers is a P\'olya frequency sequence if and only if its generating function has the form in some open disk centered at the origin, where $\alpha_j,\beta_j,\gamma\ge 0$ and $\sum_{j\ge 1}(\alpha_j+\beta_j)<+\infty$, see Karlin~\cite[pp.~412]{Kar68} for instance.
-In particular, $a_0,a_1,\ldots,a_n,0,0,\ldots$ is a P\'olya frequency sequence if and only if $\sum_{k= 0}^na_kz^k$ has only real zeros (\cite[pp.~399]{Kar68}).
-We also call the generating function $\sum_{n\ge 0}a_nz^n$ a {\it \textbf{P\'olya frequency function}} (resp. {\it \textbf{P\'olya frequency function of order $r$}}) if $\Gamma(\alpha)$ is totally positive (resp. totally positive of order $r$).
+Total positivity of $\Gamma(\ba)$ can characterize the P\'olya frequency of $\ba$.
+In classical analysis, the sequence $\ba$ with $a_0=1$ of nonnegative real numbers is called a {\it \textbf{P\'olya frequency}} sequence if its generating function has the form in some open disk centered at the origin, where $\alpha_j,\beta_j,\gamma\ge 0$ and $\sum_{j\ge 1}(\alpha_j+\beta_j)<+\infty$, see Karlin~\cite[pp.~412]{Kar68} for instance.
+We say that $\sum_{n\geq0}a_nt^n$ is a {\it \textbf{P\'olya frequency ogf}} in $\mathbb{R}[[t]]$ if the sequence $\ba$ is a P\'olya frequency sequence.
+The P\'olya frequency is closely related to polynomials with only real zeros.
+In fact, from the function representation (\ref{PF+repesentation}) for the P\'olya frequency, it in particular implies that $a_0,a_1,\ldots,a_n,0,0,\ldots$ is a P\'olya frequency sequence if and only if $\sum_{k= 0}^na_kz^k$ has only real zeros (\cite[pp.~399]{Kar68}).
+It is well known that the sequence $\ba$ is a P\'olya frequency sequence if and only if its infinite Toeplitz matrix $\Gamma(\ba)$ is totally positive.
 We refer the reader to Br\"and\'en \cite{Bra06}, Brenti~\cite{Bre89,Bre94,Bre95} and Wang-Yeh \cite{WYjcta05} for the P\'olya frequency in combinatorics.

-Total positivity of $H(\alpha)$ is closely related to the Stieltjes moment property of $\alpha$.
-The sequence $\alpha$ of real numbers is a {\it \textbf{Stieltjes moment sequence }}if it has the form
+Total positivity of $H(\ba)$ is closely related to the Stieltjes moment property of $\ba$.
+The sequence $\ba$ of real numbers is a {\it \textbf{Stieltjes moment sequence }}if it has the form